galanisl/DisparityFilter/README.md

 If the strength of node *i* is *s*<sub>*i*</sub> = ∑<sub>*j*</sub>*w*<sub>*ij*</sub>, then the normalised weight of the edges linking *i* with its neighbours is *ω*<sub>*ij*</sub> = *w*<sub>*ij*</sub>/*s*<sub>*i*</sub> and ∑<sub>*j*</sub>*ω*<sub>*ij*</sub> = 1.
 Note that this normalisation happens at the level of each node, thus *ω*<sub>*ij*</sub> can be different from *ω*<sub>*ji*</sub>.
 One can now compare these normalised weights with the ones for node *i* in the null model, which represent random normalised weights that also sum up to 1.
 Given this null model, the probability of observing a particular normalised weight *x* touching a node with degree *k* is given by a beta distribution with shape parameters 1 and *k* − 1:

 *p*(*x*)=(*k* − 1)(1 − *x*)<sup>*k* − 2</sup>
  Salient edges, according to the disparity filter<sup>4</sup>, are thus those whose normalised weight satisfies the relation:

 1 − (*k* − 1)∫<sub>0</sub><sup>*ω*<sub>*ij*</sub></sup>(1 − *x*)<sup>*k* − 2</sup>*dx* &lt; *α*
  In other words, relevant edges have weights that are statistically different from what is expected by chance at the significance level *α*.
 Since *ω*<sub>*ij*</sub> can be different from *ω*<sub>*ji*</sub>, weights can be significant for node *i* but not for *j* and vice versa.
-The disparity filter keeps edge *i**j* if it turns out to be relevant to either node.
+The disparity filter keeps edge *ij* if it turns out to be relevant to either node.
 It is also worth noting that the beta distribution requires its shape parameters to be &gt;0, which means that nodes of degree 1 should be treated separately.
 With this package, the user can choose to always keep them or keep them only if their edge is significant to the node at the other end.

 Package `DisparityFilter` is an implementation of the above-described identification of salient edges for complex undirected weighted networks, represented as `igraph` objects.
 It also allows for the visual analysis of the topological characteristics of networks filtered at different significance levels.
 What's more, it provides tools for the computation of node disparities<sup>4</sup>, defined as *Υ*<sub>*i*</sub>(*k*)=*k*∑<sub>*j*</sub>*ω*<sub>*ij*</sub><sup>2</sup> for a node *i* with degree *k*.
 Under perfect homogeneity, when all edges incident to *i* contribute equally to its strength, *Υ*<sub>*i*</sub>(*k*)=1 independently of *k*, while under perfect heterogeneity, when just one edge carries the whole strength, *Υ*<sub>*i*</sub>(*k*)=*k*.